Preuce/OptiTenseurs/README.md

 # Commands
 Use './Program instance_file' or './Program d directory' to use an algorithm on a single TT, or on an entire directory. ('instances/' is considered as the root directory)
 On top of this, you can use './Solver v instance_file' or './Solver vd directory' to display a single instance, or an entire directory.
 If a heuristic uses an extra parameter DELTA, it can be set using 'r value'.
+You can define a timeout value in Main.hpp after which an algorithm will stop its execution, and will never be called again.
+Instances are sorted by name, make sure they each contain a number, and are sorted from lowest size to highest

 # Results
-The result of the execution of ./Solver can be found in 'results/results.txt'
+The result of the execution of ./Solver can be found in the 'results' directory, 'results.txt' contains a general recap of the execution.
 Can be seen : the time, best cost and (if available) the best order for each algorithm.
+'cost.csv' contains every costs, 'time.csv' contains every time.